chromium/chromium/docs/adding_to_third_party.md

 * Lastly, if all other steps are complete, get a positive code review from a member of [//third_party/OWNERS](../third_party/OWNERS) to land the change.

-Please send separate emails to the eng review and security lists.
+Please send separate emails to the eng review and security@chromium.org.
+You can skip the eng review and security@chromium.org when you are only moving existing directories in Chromium to //third_party/.

 Subsequent changes don't normally require third-party-owners or security approval; you can modify the code as much as you want.
 When you update code, be